thilinimfdo/election-analysis/README.md

       Denver: 82.8% (306,055)
       Arapahoe: 6.7% (24,801)

-    - Which county had the largest number of votes?
+    - County with the largest number of votes.
       Denver

     - A breakdown of the number of votes and the percentage of the total votes each candidate received.